UK government rejects calls for higher diesel tax to cut pollution

 Britain has consistently failed to meet European Union limits on nitrogen dioxide, which is produced by diesel engines and is harmful to respiratory systems, as well as another pollutant, known as diesel particular matter.

-In December, the parliamentary Environmental Audit Committee published a report on air quality in which it called for a less favourable tax regime for diesel vehicles to discourage the emission of pollutants.
+In December, the parliamentary Environmental Audit Committee published a report on air quality in which it called for a less favorable tax regime for diesel vehicles to discourage the emission of pollutants.

 It also urged the government to introduce without delay a national framework for low emission zones and a certification scheme for vehicles that meet particular air quality standards.